tri-cods/html-css/sections/16-challenge-styling-your-institute-website-using-css.md

 ---

-# 16. Challenge: Styling your Institute Website with CSS
+# 16. Challenge: Styling Your Institute Website Using CSS

 Using the CSS basics we've just reviewed, and the list of properties found on the [Properties page](15-properties.md) and online, give your website some styling.